greydongilmore/blog/docs/phd_related/mendeley_decrypt.md

     0x0000000000f94e54 in SqliteDatabase::openInternal(QString const&, SqlDatabaseKey*) ()
     ```

-10. Use gdb’s ability to call C functions to `rekey` the database to the null key, thereby decrypting it in-place and allowing export of the SQL data:
+12. Use gdb’s ability to call C functions to `rekey` the database to the null key, thereby decrypting it in-place and allowing export of the SQL data:

     ```console
     (gdb) p (int) sqlite3_rekey_v2(0x25ef4e8, 0, 0, 0)
     $1 = 0
     ```

-11. If you see `$1 = 0` from the `rekey` command then you are ready to export the SQL data (step 12), if you see `$1 = 8` then you need to follow the below steps.
+13. If you see `$1 = 0` from the `rekey` command then you are ready to export the SQL data (step 14), if you see `$1 = 8` then you need to follow the below steps.
     * Mendeley will sometimes re-open the database a few times during startup sp this may  have caused the error
     * To work around the random opening of the database, check if the program opens the main database a second time
-    * Run step 7-8 again up tp the `p sqlite3_rekey_v2(...)` step, but do not run `sqlite3_rekey_v2`
+    * Run step 7-8 again up to the `p sqlite3_rekey_v2(...)` step, but do not run `sqlite3_rekey_v2`
     * Instead, just type `c` to continue, returning to the step where you inspect each call to `sqlite3_open_v2`, waiting for one with `$rdi` pointing to a string with the right database filename.
 When you see it come round again, then try the `sqlite3_rekey_v2` step
     * If you see `$1 = 0` this time, you’re all set, and can proceed as described above for a successful call to `sqlite3_rekey_v2`

-12. Once the database is decrypted it is a good idea to save a copy of the database to a new location:
+14. Once the database is decrypted it is a good idea to save a copy of the database to a new location:

     ```console
     cd ~/.var/app/com.elsevier.MendeleyDesktop/data/data/Mendeley\ Ltd./Mendeley\ Desktop/
     cp 579d4e70-4479-3965-8590-1ddf5803d0c1@www.mendeley.com.sqlite ~/backup-decrypted.sqlite
     ```

-13. Now you can quit `gbd`:
+15. Now you can quit `gbd`:

     ```console
     (gdb) quit